“The soul would have no rainbow, had the eyes no tears”

 Carefully time the Ceremony from start to finish, including the length of each piece of music.
 Sometimes, family members may wish to make an unscheduled speech and so I will make adjustments to the Ceremony itself, whilst I am delivering it, to ensure we finish on time.

 Liaise with family or friends who are going to read during the Ceremony.
 This sometimes means speaking with them on the phone, or in person, to reassure / coach them.
 I will then meet them just before the start of the Ceremony to ensure they are still OK to read.
 If not, I will always have a copy to step in with if anyone simply feels unable to read at the last minute.
 When the time comes during the Ceremony, I will stand by and offer tactile moral support for those who need to feel that someone is there ‘just-in-case’ they waver.
 Sometimes, this can be the only additional strength someone needs.

 Rehearse the entire Ceremony at least twice to ensure good delivery, intonation and eye contact, without any mistakes or mispronunciations.
 Any words I speak at the Ceremony on behalf of you and your family will be communicated with warmth and sincerity.

 I will check with your family how you wish for me to dress, too.
 For example, you may have a request for people to wear a certain colour – pink perhaps.
 For one Memorial Ceremony I held, the gentleman was a huge West Ham fan.
 His daughter was overjoyed when I suggested wearing a tie with scarlet and blue, to subtly add to the theme.

-Send a copy of the Ceremony to the venue’s office at the earliest opportunity.
 I will also double-check final arrangements with the Chapel Attendant, just before the Ceremony begins on the day.